Arbaz-Khan2/Arbaz-Khan2/README.md

 I'm a **Full-stack Software Engineer** from Lahore, Pakistan, with expertise in backend development using Django and system integrations.
 I'm passionate about building scalable solutions and have experience developing rider tracking systems, payment integrations, and third-party platform connections.

 - 🔭 I'm currently working as a Software Engineer at **Pattern Technologies**
-- 🌱 I'm currently exploring **Go** and **Ruby on Rails** for backend development
 - 👯 I'm looking to collaborate on **Django projects**, **mobile applications**, and **system integrations**
 - 💬 Ask me about **Django**, **Flutter**, **RESTful APIs**, and **food delivery platform integrations**
 - 📫 How to reach me: **ak.arbazkhan20@gmail.com**
-- ⚡ Fun fact: I've mentored 80+ student teams and reduced order processing time by 40% with my rider tracking system!

 ## 🛠️ Technologies & Tools